 Seeing the crowds, he went up on the mountain, and when he sat down, his disciples came to him.
 Then he opened his mouth and taught them.
 Matthew 5:1-2

 The beatitudes were a collection of kingdom principles so difficult that only the ears of true disciples could understand them.
-A group of religious leaders wouldn’t have grasped them.
-The spiritual posture of each beatitude could only be understood by taking an intimate look at the character of Jesus.
-It would require relationship.
-I suspect that is why He preached it to the ones who loved Him!
-True spiritual understanding is theology learned through intimacy with the Divine.
+A group of religious leaders wouldn’t have grasped them because the spiritual posture of each beatitude could only be understood through a relationship with Jesus.
+True spiritual understanding is theology learned through intimacy with the Savior.

 I have heard some anointed messages in my lifetime.
-By earthly definition, they weren’t necessarily brilliant, insightful, or clever.
-Something otherworldly was happening.
+By earthly definition, they weren’t always insightful or clever.
+Something otherworldly was transpiring.
 From the time the speaker opened his mouth, my heart was burning.
 As truths poured out in quick succession, I was too stunned to take notes.
 The message went to so deep a place that I couldn’t have explained to anyone what I was hearing.
 My body felt heavy under the warm hand of God and I just prayed someone had recorded it.

-Such is the impact of reading the beatitudes.
-As I read each one slowly, I am stunned by Jesus’ words.
-I discover that each one is too hard for me to get my head around.
-They are far outside any human maturity level.
-There is no mastering them.
-And why would Jesus give a sermon if it were impossible for His disciples to apply it?
+Such is the impact when reading the beatitudes.
+When I take them in slowly, I am stunned by Jesus’ words.
+Each one is too hard for me to get my head around.
+I could wonder why Jesus would give a sermon if it were impossible for us to apply it?

 The beatitudes hold up a mirror to His perfection and I see my fatally flawed reflection.
 Each one describes Jesus and I recognize my need for the Holy Spirit’s help.
 With a personal Pentecost, I am able to walk by the power of the Spirit.

 I can do things that look righteous but my heart can still be wicked.
 Live through me and fill me with Your Spirit.
 Amen